 Seth J. Frantzman, PhD was born in Maine, where he grew up at a sporting camp called Little Lyford Pond Lodge without electricity.
 He was home schooled and learned many skills such as orienteering and canoeing in the backwoods of Maine.
-After making it through elementary school and attending Verde Valley School in Arizona, where he founded a literary magazine named Terra Incognita and Orme School, he received his BA from the University of Arizona where he served in the student senate (ASUA) and as president of his fraternity Phi Kappa Psi.
-He was briefly active in politics as president of College Republicans and as an intern in Congressman Jim Kolbe’s office and later served as president of his HOA in Cases de Kino in Tucson.
-He worked for a short time with Washington Mutual and in real estate.
-He contributed to the Tucson Weekly.
+After making it through elementary school and attending Verde Valley School in Arizona, where he founded a literary magazine named Terra Incognita, and the Orme School; he received his BA from the University of Arizona where he served in the Student Senate (ASUA) and as president of the local chapter of fraternity Phi Kappa Psi.
+He was briefly active in politics as president of College Republicans and as an intern in Congressman Jim Kolbe’s office, he participated in his community and served as president of his HOA in Cases de Kino in Tucson.
+He worked for a short time with Washington Mutual and in real estate. while contributing to the Tucson Weekly.

 He received his MA and Ph.D from the Hebrew University of Jerusalem in 2010 and was for many years a fellow at the Jerusalem Institute for Market Studies.
 His PhD examines the history of rural settlement in Ottoman and Mandate Palestine.
 Frantzman has conducted research and worked for the JDC, The Shalem Center, Aish Ha Torah and as a Post-Doc at Hebrew University.
 He has been a guest lecturer at The Hebrew University, Bar-Ilan University, and has lectured for five years at Al-Quds University in American studies as an Assistant Professor.
 He wrote about that experience in a paper at MERIA.
-He has spoken to numerous groups, including visitors from Brandeis, Middle East Forum, Hebrew Union College, the Jerusalem Institute for Market Studies, Limmud (South Africa), Spring of Hope foundation and TAU’s Kurdish studies unit.
+He has spoken to numerous groups, including visitors from Brandeis, Middle East Forum, Hebrew Union College, the Jerusalem Institute for Market Studies, Limmud (South Africa), Spring of Hope foundation and Moshe Dayan Center and TAU’s Kurdish studies unit.
 He has been a Research Associate at the Rubin Center for Research in International Affairs at the IDC Herzliya.

-A book reviewer at Amazon.com (top 100), and the Jewish Book Council, he is a prolific writer and journalist, with works appearing at The Jerusalem Post, The Forward, Al-Jazeera, Jüdische Allgemeine, The National Interest, The Moscow Times, The National Review, The Region, The Tower, The Tucson Weekly, the National Post, the Bangor Daily and the Korea Times as well as online magazines and portals like Mida, Algemeiner, He has been interviewed by international media, including Israel’s Russian language channel, al-Hurra, Al-Jazeera, BBC Persian, BBC, and appeared on radio shows from Canada, New Zealand to Australia, the UK, and the Voice of Israel.
+A book reviewer at Amazon.com (top 100), and the Jewish Book Council, he is a prolific writer and journalist, with works appearing at The Jerusalem Post, The Spectator, The Forward, Al-Jazeera, Jüdische Allgemeine, The National Interest, The Moscow Times, The National Review, The Region, The Tower, The Tucson Weekly, the National Post, the Bangor Daily and the Korea Times as well as online magazines and portals like Mida, Algemeiner, He has been interviewed by international media, including Israel’s Russian language channel, al-Hurra, Al-Jazeera, BBC Persian, BBC, Rudaw, and appeared on radio shows from Canada, New Zealand to Australia, the UK, and the Voice of Israel.
 These include LBC Radio, Sputnik, WEBY and others.
 His articles have been translated into French, Russian, Serbian, Polish, German and Hebrew.
 Frantzman’s academic work has appeared in numerous journals such as Middle Eastern Studies, Levant and Israel studies.

 A frequent contributor to the Digest of Middle East Studies, and a dozen other academic publications, he also lectures on American Culture, Geography, history and racism.
 His current interests include the history of the Holy Land, the Beduin, land laws, Jerusalem, Kurds and Arab Christians.